-The Camargo Corrêa Group is one of Brazil's largest private sector business organizations, with operations in key sectors of the economy, including engineering and construction, cement, energy and transport concessions and urban mobility, the shipbuilding and offshore segment, apparel and footwear, real estate development and the denim industry.
+The Camargo Corrêa Group is one of Brazil's largest private sector business organizations, with operations in key sectors of the economy, including engineering and construction, cement, energy, transport, and urban mobility concessions, the shipbuilding and offshore segment, apparel and footwear, real estate development and the denim industry.

-In the Shipbuilding and Offshore segment, the group is the founding shareholder of the Estaleiro Atlântico Sul - EAS (Atlântico Sul Shipyard), which is the largest and most modern shipyard in the Southern Hemisphere, and which is strategically located in the municipality of Ipojuca, State of Pernambuco.
-EAS' order-book includes 19 oil-tankers and 7 ultra-deepwater drilling rigs.
+In the Shipbuilding and Offshore segment, the group participates of the Estaleiro Atlântico Sul - EAS (Atlântico Sul Shipyard), which is the largest and most modern shipyard in the Southern Hemisphere, with a processing capacity of 160,000 tons of steel per year.